Sweetcreeps/ToSDigest/README.md

   Runs on pages whose URL matches `*login*`, `*signup*` or `*register*`.
 The banner appears without clicking.

 - **Manual Mode**
-  Click the ToSDigest toolbar icon on any page to inject the “Summarize” banner.
+  Click the ToSDigest toolbar icon on any page to inject the “Summarize” bannern then click on the `Summarize` button to run the ToS through the AI.